CCMS-UCSD/GNPSDocumentation/docs/quickstart.md

 ## Overview

-This is a quickstart guide that will enable you to prepare your data, upload to GNPS, and create your first molecular network on GNPS.
+This is a quickstart guide that will enable you to prepare your data, create a GNPS account, upload to GNPS, and create your a molecular network on GNPS.
 While there are a wide variety of other tools at GNPS, molecular networking analysis is a great place to get your feet wet.

 ## Converting Data